blueCFD/Core/index.md

 # Disclaimers

- * [blueCAPE](http://bluecape.com.pt) is responsible for the development and maintenance of the blueCFD®-Core project.
+ * [FSD blueCAPE](http://bluecape.com.pt) is responsible for the development and maintenance of the blueCFD®-Core project.

- * blueCFD® is a [registered trade mark](http://bluecfd.com/trademark) of blueCAPE Lda.
+ * blueCFD® is a [registered trade mark](http://bluecfd.com/trademark) of FSD blueCAPE Lda.

  * This offering is not approved or endorsed by [OpenCFD Limited](http://www.openfoam.com), producer and distributor of the OpenFOAM software via www.openfoam.com and owner of the OPENFOAM® and OpenCFD® trade marks.

- * blueCAPE Lda is a contributor to the [OpenFOAM Foundation](http://openfoam.org), but the majority of the specific modifications needed in the source code for running OpenFOAM natively on Windows, will not be accepted in the official releases of OpenFOAM by the OpenFOAM Foundation, mostly due to
+ * FSD blueCAPE Lda is a contributor to the [OpenFOAM Foundation](http://openfoam.org), but the majority of the specific modifications needed in the source code for running OpenFOAM natively on Windows, will not be accepted in the official releases of OpenFOAM by the OpenFOAM Foundation, mostly due to